 Leptospira interrogans is a member of the class Spirochaetes order Spirochaetales and the family Leptospiraceae.
-There are two species of Leptospira; L. interrogans are the pathogenic species and are the causative agents of leptospirosis or Weil’s disease whereas L. biflexa is sprophytic in nature.
+There are two species of Leptospira; Leptospira interrogans are the pathogenic species and are the causative agents of leptospirosis or Weil’s disease, whereas L. biflexa is saprophytic.

 - Tightly coiled fine spirochete:

-- L. interrogans have a size of 6-12 μm length x 0.1 μm width which allows them to pass through filters used to sterilize the culture medium.
+- L. interrogans have a size of 6-12 μm in length x 0.1 μm in width, allowing them to pass through filters used to sterilize the culture medium.

 - They are tightly and regularly coiled, with characteristic hooked ends (hence the species name interrogans resembling interrogation or question mark).

-- Spirals have a wavelength (interval between spirals) of 0.5μm and an amplitude of 0.1μm.
+- Spirals have a wavelength (interval between spirals) of 0.5μm and amplitude of 0.1μm.

-- They possess a single endoflagellum attached at the pole and are highly motile exhibiting spinning and translational movements.
+- They possess a single endoflagellum attached to the pole and are highly motile, exhibiting spinning and translational movements.

 - Not Stained with dyes